openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 In this example we have changed the 'svc' type to **NodePort**:

-1. Forward a local port to the Kasten ingress port.
+- Forward a local port to the Kasten ingress port.

 ```
 kubectl --namespace kasten-io port-forward service/gateway 8080:80
 ```

+or

-2. Change the 'svc' type as **NodePort**.
+- Change the 'svc' type as **NodePort**.

 **Command**